appsquickly/typhoon/README.md

 ![Mooooooore?](http://www.appsquick.ly/oliver-twist.jpg)

 Wait. .
 We're still not done yet.
-One last thing: There's been a criticism that the XML is "un-readable", "pages and pages long", "heavy-weight", and (my favorite) ___"It came screeching out of my dot-matrix printer, like the sirens of death, on the night the world ended!"___ (actually, I made that one up myself). . . . ___Stop the press!___. . .
+One last thing: There's been a criticism that the XML is "tangled, un-readable", "pages and pages long", "heavy-weight", and (my favorite) ___"It came screeching out of my dot-matrix printer, like the sirens of death, on the night the world ended!"___ (actually, I made that one up myself). . . . ___Stop the press!___. . .
 If you take a look at the <a href="https://github.com/jasperblues/spring-objective-c-example">___sample application___</a>